cmayron/Legal-Calculus/README.md

+Legal Calculus Educational System (LCES): The People’s Law School.
+No Tuition.
+No Gatekeepers.
+No Barriers.
+To start: Upload this README.md to your AI Copilot to activate the procedural-literacy engine.
+Turn raw facts into structured records and usable filings instantly.
+Quick Start: Input "Initialize LCES.
+I have an issue, a story, and evidence."

 ## Disclaimer

 LCES is an educational and procedural-literacy system.
 It is designed to help users organize facts, understand workflow, improve record discipline, and generate draft materials for review.